kaybhutani/ticket-booking-system/README.md

 use `flask run` to start a server at port 5000

+## API endpoints and functionalities

+- #### Endpoint to Book ticket
+    `/api/book-ticket`  can be used to Book a ticket.
+If the Movie for passed show timing doesn't exists, it creates a new Movie in Movies Collection.
+    Before booking the ticket, it checks for `ticketCount` which cannot exceed 20.
+- #### Update timing of ticket
+    `api/update-timing` can be used to update the timing of ticket.

+- #### View All tickets
+    `/api/view-all-tickets` can be used to view all tickets booked for a movie.
+Either `showTiming` or `movieId` any of these can be used to check all tickets for a particular movie.

+- #### Delete a ticket
+    `/api/delete-ticket` can be used to delete a ticket using it's `ticketId`

+- #### View User Details associated with a ticket `/api/user-details` can be used to see details of the user who booked the ticket using `ticketId`

+- #### Mark Ticket Expired after 8 hours and Deletion This part is being handled by MongoDb **TTL index** that sets Time to live for each document.
+Since mongodb checks for UTC Time, the `expireAfter` time for each documents is set to 2.5 hours (8 - 5.5) since IST is ahead by 5.5 hours.
+    MongoDb automatically checks for expired tickets every 1 minute and deletes the one whose `showTiming` is more than current time.

 ## Testing

 Manual Testing can be done using the Swagger UI or Postman.
 For automated Unit testing, run `python test_api.py`.